Abbas-sd/Web-Scraping-AlMayadeen.net/README.md

 Customization
 Change the Number of Articles: Modify the value of __numberOfUrls to scrape a different number of articles. __numberOfUrls = 10000  # Change to the desired number of articles to scrape

-Testing
-For fast testing and quick output, a Jupyter Notebook file named testUnit.ipynb is provided.
-This notebook allows you to test the script in a more interactive environment, ideal for rapid development and debugging.

 Output
 The output file articles.json will be saved in the same directory as the script.
 It contains the JSON representation of the scraped article data, formatted with indentation for readability.

 Error Handling
 The script includes basic error handling for HTTP requests.
 If an error occurs during the fetching of URLs or article content, an error message will be returned and printed to the console.